grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 The stress Captain Percy was feeling changed in character.
 A few moments before her mind was working quickly in the desperate survival mode of flight.
 Now that immediate pressure was off, replaced by an almost overwhelming cloud of slow and helpless dread as they switched to a mode of silent hiding and no further action could be taken.

 She looked around her in the crimson gloom.
 With the motors shut down her boat was completely silent.
-Their breathing pushed dampness into the air that condensed on the metal fixtures and gathered until it released a soft drip.
+Their breathing loaded the air with dampness that condensed on the metal fixtures and gathered until it released a soft drip.
 The randomness of the dripping in the control room was maddening -- like it was irregularly marking time towards absolutely nothing.

-Bastian knew better than to ask, but Gregory did not.
-"What's our plan Captain?"
+Bastian knew better than to ask, but Gregory did not, "what's our plan Captain?"

 "Fuck Gregory!
 Let me think."
 She stared at the depth gauge, unblinking.

 Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
 Percy noticed his hand shaking as he reached out for the palm-sized control wheel.

 Percy lit a cheroot and put it between her lips.
-"Do not make any moves."
-She said to Gregory and Bastian.
+"Do not make any moves." she said to Gregory and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
 Half way down another ping from the sub with the ram bounced off the _Prospect's_ hull and rang through the crew's ears.

 "They are 734 meters behind us, rear port quarter.
-They are at 150 meters deep."
-Hemi told Percy, reading off the ranging equipment.
+They are at 150 meters deep," Hemi told Percy, reading off the ranging equipment.
 "Do you think they will fire another torpedo?"

 Percy stepped over to the sonar console.
 "I think if they had a torpedo that could swim this deep they would have fired it already.
-No, I think they just want to be sure we have not fucking gone anywhere."
+No, I think they just want to be fucking sure we have not gone anywhere."

-"They likely learned we are an unarmed boat at the depot as well," said Hemi.
-"They no longer have any fear of pinging us."
+"They likely learned we are an unarmed boat at the depot as well," said Hemi, "they no longer have any fear of pinging us."

 Percy nodded and thought.
 "Yes... but I wonder if they would be so quick to ping without a storm overhead.
 Right now they can reasonably assume there's no other Authority's craft around to hear them.
 If we can make our way out from under this storm, and into busier shipping channels, they might need to hide nearly as much as we do -- and lay off the fucking pings."

 Cassandra took a rag hanging from a hook and wiped condensation off the sonar gauges.

 Percy pulled Hemi over to the navigation chart.
-Hemi did not remove the sonar headset, instead stretching out the wire in the space between the sonar and navigation stations.
+Hemi did not remove the sonar headset, instead stretching out the wire across the space between the sonar and navigation stations.

 "We did OK charging the batteries on the surface during the storm.
-We have about a half charge on them."
-Percy said, as a starting point for managing all the variables they needed to weigh.
+We have about a half charge on them," Percy said, as a starting point for managing all the variables they needed to weigh.

 "So we can do a creeping speed for maybe 10 hours."
-Hemi did not express his opinion aloud that having 10 hours of charge -- a somewhat luxurious electrical hoard considering their current situation -- meant they could have, and maybe should have, submerged earlier.
-If they had, they would never have encountered the sub with the ram.
+Hemi did not express his opinion aloud that having 10 hours of charge, a somewhat luxurious electrical hoard considering their current situation, meant they could have, and maybe should have, submerged earlier -- and thus avoided the encounter with the _Grackle_.

 "OK.
 3 knots, 10 hours.
-Let's fuckin' see."
+Let's see."
 Percy measured a compass against a graduated straight edge and then deftly spun the compass against the chart, drawing an arced dashed line with the grease pencil.
 "That gets us somewhere along this line."

 Hemi nodded.